On additive convolution sum of arithmetic functions and related questions: Additive convolution sums of general arithmetic functions

 Next we consider such additive convolution sums for general arithmetic functions.
 To make a meaningful statement, we need some conditions on these functions.
 Here we consider arithmetic functions with absolutely convergent Ramanujan expansions.
-In \cite{SR}, Ramanujan studied the so-called Ramanujan sums and initiated the theory of Ramanujan expansions.
-For positive integers $r,n$, Ramanujan considered the sum
+In \cite{SR}, Ramanujan studied the Ramanujan sums introduced above and initiated the theory of Ramanujan expansions.
+For positive integers $r,n$, Ramanujan sum is defined by

 where $\zeta_r$ denotes a primitive $r$-th root of unity.
 Since then, these sums are called Ramanujan sums.
 It is possible to express $c_r(n)$ in terms of the M\"obius function $\mu$ as follows:

 Ramanujan studied these sums to derive point-wise convergent series expansion of the form $\sum_{r\ge 1} a_rc_r(n)$ for various arithmetic functions.
 These expansions are now known as Ramanujan expansions.
 More precisely: